It's been around for decades, and yet many people still don’t know exactly how it works. This foundational system is easier...

 14. Eat Out Early

-"We would eat out at around 4 p.m. and get the early bird specials and beat the crowd.
-The best part was we had the beach to ourselves for sunset because everyone was waiting to eat at the restaurants." - Richie H.
+“We would eat an early dinner, get the specials, and beat the crowd.
+The best part was we had the beach to ourselves for sunset because everyone was waiting to eat at the restaurants.” — Richie H.

 “We are paying off major medical bills so we decided to stay home.
 We still had a vacation—just locally.
 We visited an arts center, saw an opera, and attended local events for little or no money.
 And eating a picnic at a park was fun and intimate.” — Rask B.

-Need a way to keep track of your vacation savings?
-Check out our free budget software EveryDollar.
+Need a way to budget for your next vacation?
+Check out our free budget app EveryDollar.